lbrensk/UFBI2018.github.io/Laura.md

 names(unique_data) <- c("ID1", "ID2", "lat", "long", "el", "date")
 View(unique_data)
 ```
 ClimNA is very picky about formatting.
-Above, we renamed our columns to suit the required formatting: occurrenceID -> ID1, publishingorgkey -> ID2, decimallatitude -> lat, decimallongitude -> long, and elevation -> el.
+Above, we renamed our columns to suit the required formatting:<br>
+occurrenceID -> ID1<br>
+publishingorgkey -> ID2<br>
+decimallatitude -> lat<br>
+decimallongitude -> long<br>
+elevation -> el<br>

 ClimNA itself does not care about or want the eventDate -> date information.
 However, we will need it for processing post-ClimNA so we will save a copy of these data with the date column intact, then delete this column and save the dataset to be put into ClimNA.

 ```{r}
 write.csv(unique_data, "Hemaris-clean-dates.csv", row.names = F)